Yield-Fi/delta-farm-contracts/docs/contracts/Client.md

 - `farm`: Address of farm

 - `recipient`: Address of recipient which has been passed when the deposit was made

-- `rewardTokenOrVaultAddress`: Information about asset in which amount of reward will be returned

 #### Return Values: